uayturk/clientRestPsqlApi/README.md

 ***RUN***

-Firstly you should installation of postgres before the running our service, afterwards you need to package it with;
+Firstly,you should complete installation of postgres before the running our service, afterwards you need to package it with;

 ```mvn clean package```